kamtec1/nrpe-nagios-plesk-backup-monitor/README.md

 Make sure that in /usr/local/psa/admin/share/pmmcli/pmmcli-rc you have DAYS_TO_KEEP_SESSIONS 30
 This parameter working ONLY for backups that have errors or warnings.
-Unfortunately plesk deletes some files after short period of time when backup finishes with Success.

 In next version ( 0.3 ) will be with workaround for that plesk "feature"..

 ------------------------------------------------------------------------------------